Harmonic morphisms from five-dimensional Lie groups: The -dimensional Lie algebras

 \begin{example}[II] The nilpotent Heisenberg algebra $\mathfrak{nil}^3$ is defined by The corresponding simply connected Lie group is $\text{Nil}^3$. \end{example}

-\begin{example}[III] The solvable Lie algebra $\h^2\oplus\rn$ is given by The corresponding simply connected Lie group is the product $H^2\times\rn$ of the real line and the standard hyperbolic plane of constant curvature $-1$. \end{example}
+\begin{example}[III] The solvable Lie algebra $\h^2\oplus\rn$ is given by The corresponding simply connected Lie group is the product $H^2\times\rn$ of the real line and the group $H^2$ classically modelling the standard hyperbolic plane. \end{example}

 \begin{example}[IV] By $\g_4$ we denote the solvable Lie algebra given by

 The corresponding simply connected Lie group is $G_4$. \end{example}